-This country-specific Q&A provides an overview of Litigation in Russia.
+This country-specific Q&A provides an overview of Litigation that may occur in Russia.

-What are the main methods of resolving commercial disputes?
+What are the main methods of resolving commercial disputes in your jurisdiction?

 There are several statutorily regulated methods of resolving commercial disputes.
 The first of them is mediation, i.e. amicable pre-trial settlement reached by the parties with the assistance of a professional mediator (available also after the trial is commenced).
 Although this institute was introduced in Russia fairly long time ago, it is still rarely applied among companies and entrepreneurs.

 Another resort for resolving business controversies available in Russia is arbitration (which shall not be confused with arbitrazh, i.e. commercial litigation administered by state courts – the subject-matter of this guide).
 The legal framework applicable to arbitration varies to certain extent depending on whether the case at hand is purely domestic or cross-border (involving a foreign party or foreign assets).
 Recently, the major changes were introduced into Russian arbitration law aimed at making the arbitration procedure more consistent with the best world practices and trends.
 However, there are certain limitations to the types of disputes which can be arbitrable under Russian law (e.g. some kinds of corporate disputes and all public procurement disputes are non-arbitrable, concession disputes are arbitrable with certain reservations).

 The vast majority of commercial disputes arising in Russia are settled in state commercial (arbitrazh) courts.
 It should be noted, that in 2016, the mandatory pre-trial procedure was introduced into the proceedings before commercial courts in respect of certain categories of disputes – the claimant is allowed to apply to the court only after expiry of 30 days after sending a pre-trial complaint (see Section 7).

 What are the main procedural rules governing commercial litigation?

 The main procedural rules governing commercial litigation are as follows: